Hello My Name Is...: Promotion

 On October 19, 2012 Mendler performed "Ready or Not" and "Hurricane" on Off the Charts.
-On October 20, she performed "Ready or Not" on Radio Disney and Disney Channel show Total Access.
-On November 14, 2012 Mendler sang "Ready or Not" and "5:15" on Good Morning America on November 14, 2012.
+On October 20, she performed "Ready or Not" on the Radio Disney and Disney Channel show Total Access.
+On November 14, 2012, Mendler sang "Ready or Not" and "5:15" on Good Morning America on November 14, 2012.
 Mendler performed the song on Live! with Kelly and Michael on November 15, 2012.
 The first single also was performed on The X Factor semi-final results show on December 13, 2012.
-On March 11, 2013 Mendler performed "Hurricane" on Live! with Kelly and Michael.
-On April 27 Mendler was on 2013 Radio Disney Music Awards and performed "Hurricane".
-This was the first time in her career that Mendler sang in an award.
-In Canada Mendler performed the some songs on The Morning Show, on New Music Live in Toronto, Canada and on Disneyland Resort the song was performed on October 12, 2012.
+On March 11, 2013, Mendler performed "Hurricane" on Live! with Kelly and Michael.
+On April 27, Mendler performed "Hurricane" on the 2013 Radio Disney Music Awards.
+This was Mendler's first time singing at an awards show.
+Mendler performed on The Morning Show and on New Music Live in Toronto, Canada.
+"Hurricane" was also performed on Disneyland Resort on October 12, 2012.

-In May she traveled to Argentina to record a cameo appearances in the Latin telenovela show Violetta and sang "Hurricane" with the cast.
-On May 17 Mendler performed the song on MTV Push.
-On May 30 the CBBC's show Blue Peter also broadcast a performance previously recorded.
-On June 5, she performed the song on The Ellen DeGeneres Show after an interview.
-On June 20 Mendler traveled to the United Kingdom to promote her single on BBC Radio 1.
-The next day, Mendler performed "Hurricane" on Daybreak and, on June 23, she promoted the song on Sunday Brunch, but didn't sing it.
-On July 15 Mendler performed it on the FOX morning talk show Good Day L.A.
-On July 23 Mendler traveled Singapore to promote the song on the radios and, in the same week, went to Australia to perform the song on The Today Show, on July 30, and on NovaFM, 31.
-Also on July 31, the Grammy Academy released a video of "Hurricane" in an exclusive intimate performance for 'Grammy HQ' with "5:15", "Ready or Not" and an interview.
+In May, she traveled to Argentina to record a cameo appearance in the Latin telenovela show Violetta and sang "Hurricane" with the cast.
+On May 17, Mendler performed the song on MTV Push.
+On May 30, the CBBC's show Blue Peter also broadcast a previously recorded performance of "Hurricane".
+On June 5, she performed "Hurricane" on The Ellen DeGeneres Show after an interview.
+On June 20, Mendler traveled to the United Kingdom to promote the single on BBC Radio 1.
+The next day, Mendler performed "Hurricane" on Daybreak, and on June 23 she promoted the song on Sunday Brunch but didn't sing it.
+On July 15, Mendler performed "Hurricane" on the FOX morning talk show Good Day L.A.
+On July 23, Mendler traveled to Singapore to promote the song on the radio.
+In the same week, she went to Australia to perform the song on The Today Show on July 30, and on NovaFM on July 31.
+On July 31, the Grammy Academy released a video of "Hurricane" in an exclusive intimate performance for 'Grammy HQ' with "5:15", "Ready or Not", and an interview.

 Tours

 To promote the album, Mendler embarked on her debut headlining concert tour entitled Bridgit Mendler: Live in Concert.
-The tour played 25 shows starting on August 25, 2012 and ended on January 19, 2013.
-The tour played music festivals and state fairs in the United States and Canada; it became a major success with critics, selling out many dates in the United States.
+The tour played 25 shows starting on August 25, 2012 and ending on January 19, 2013.
+The tour played at music festivals and state fairs in the United States and Canada; it became a major success with critics, selling out many dates in the United States.
 She continued to promote the album with her 2013 Summer Tour.
-The tour began on June 16, 2013 in Burlington, Iowa and ended on September 21, 2013 in Puyallup, Washington.
+The tour began on June 16, 2013, in Burlington, Iowa, and ended on September 21, 2013, in Puyallup, Washington.

 VEVO Lift series

-In April 2013, Mendler recorded a series of videos at the request of VEVO, from the special VEVO Lift, an intimate acoustic performance recorded in the VEVO Studios and interviews about her debut album.
-The project was released in twenty three parts in her official channel.
+In April 2013, Mendler recorded a series of videos at the request of VEVO for the special VEVO Lift.
+It featured intimate acoustic performances recorded in the VEVO Studios and interviews about the album.